-Pickup trucks are hugely popular in the U.S., so it should come as no surprise that automakers are now turning their attention to electric pickup trucks.
+Pickup trucks are massively popular in the U.S., so it should come as no surprise that automakers are now turning their attention to electric pickup trucks.

 Most of these electric trucks are hugely capable and some come with high price tags, but we feel that the selection of upcoming electric pickups will soon be vast enough to suit most budgets and tastes.

 Of course, some electric trucks have turned out to be more highly anticipated than others, but each of the trucks below promises to offer something unique and compelling.